“Should I record myself practicing accent modification?” I’m often asked by students. My response: “Yes, but rarely!”

 Here’s when and why you might want to record yourself:

-I always discourage students from recording themselves in order to catch their pronunciation mistakes.
+But I always discourage students from recording themselves (both during lessons and outside of lessons) in order to catch their pronunciation mistakes.
 Why?
-Because it’s your primary job, as a student, to learn to hear yourself while you are speaking.
-And if you become accustomed to relying on recording, that very important feedback loop is compromised – never developed, or developed inaccurately.
+Because your primary job, as an accent modification student, is to learn to listen to yourself – really hear yourself – while you are speaking.
+And if you become accustomed to relying on recording, that very important, key feedback loop is compromised – never developed, or developed inaccurately.

 So pick up the recording device only rarely, to admire your changes and advancements.
 And TRUST that you can listen to yourself and catch what you need to catch.
 I’ll help you, through a variety of techniques, to develop that listening and catching ability.
 That’s a major part of my job with you.
 It will help you get where you want to go much faster.